Joseph Bell: Career

-He served as personal surgeon to Queen Victoria whenever she visited Scotland.
-He also published several medical textbooks.
-Bell was a Fellow of the Royal College of Surgeons of Edinburgh (RCSEd), a justice of the peace, and a deputy lieutenant.
-In 1867 Bell was elected a member of the Harveian Society of Edinburgh and served as president in 1897.
-In 1876 he was elected a member of the Aesculapian Club.
-He was elected president of the RCSEd in 1887.
+In 1867, Bell was elected a member of the Harveian Society of Edinburgh and served as its president in 1897.
+In 1876, he was elected a member of the Aesculapian Club.
+He was elected President of the Royal College of Surgeons of Edinburgh in 1887.

-Bell wrote the book Manual of the Operations of Surgery, published in 1866.
+Bell wrote several medical textbooks including the Manual of the Operations of Surgery, published in 1866.